vinayakss007/bestcrm/CICD.md

-# CI/CD Pipeline: Zenith CRM
+# CI/CD Pipeline: abetworks crm

-This document outlines the Continuous Integration and Continuous Deployment (CI/CD) strategy for the Zenith CRM application.
+This document outlines the Continuous Integration and Continuous Deployment (CI/CD) strategy for the abetworks crm application.
 The pipeline is managed using **GitHub Actions**.

 ## 1. Guiding Principles